 How Next Step Advisors Can Help Your Family Enterprise

-How to avoid becoming one of those families who is tragically torn apart…
+How to avoid becoming one of those families who is whose relationships are torn apart…

-Tragically, many successful family enterprises fall apart over time, often due to factors which could have been managed with just a modest amount of foresight and support.
+Tragically, many successful family enterprises disintegrate over time, often due to factors which could have been managed with just a modest amount of foresight and support.
 David Bentall’s family is a prime example.
 Once a prominent, successful real estate and construction conglomerate, his family business was torn apart as it approached its 100th anniversary.
-By ruthlessly assessing the mistakes he and his family made, David has discovered over 25 things that they could have done that would have dramatically improved their prospects for family harmony and business success.
-Now, through Next Step Advisors, he and our team can help you identify and evaluate more proactive and productive options that will help guide you and your family through times of stress, conflict and uncertainty.
+By rigorously assessing the mistakes he and his family made, David has discovered over twenty-five key things that they could have done that would have dramatically improved their prospects for family harmony and business success.
+Now, through Next Step Advisors, he and his team can help you identify and evaluate more proactive and productive options that will help guide you and your family through times of stress, conflict and uncertainty.

 - Create a shared vision for the future